We are currently in the process of updating the City’s climate plan.

 “Salt Lake City is committed to protecting the public health and safety of its residents, including ensuring access to clean air, clean water and a livable environment.”

-These are the opening words of a Mayor-Council Joint Resolution adopted on November 1, 2016.
+These are the opening words of a Mayor-Council Joint Resolution adopted on November 1, 2016 (No. 33 of 2016).
 The Resolution goes on to detail the scientific consensus regarding climate change, which is that the planet is warming and carbon pollution is a major driver of this, and the City’s commitment to address this challenge.

 Climate Positive SLC is the platform through which the City will document its progress on a variety of climate related goals.
 Through the Joint Resolution, the City resolves to achieve two interrelated goals: